 Transitional style furniture is a blend of traditional and contemporary styles.
 Transitional combines the ornate details of traditional with the basic elements of contemporary, resulting in the classic, timeless, straight lines that define the style.
 A transitional room incorporates neutral colors and understated patterns.
 The best feature of this furniture style is that it will never go out of style.

-The traditional style and smooth lines of the Amish Harris Bar Stool showcases the timeless qualities of transitional.
+The traditional style and smooth lines of the Amish Keeseville Stationary Bar Stool showcases the timeless qualities of transitional.

 Shaker: Modest Beauty